Bedding 101: How to Wash White Sheets Without Bleach

 In need of some new white sheets?
 Collin loves this affordable set on Amazon – she’s had them for over a year and they just keep getting softer.
 Or if you’re a hot sleeper like many of my Hip sidekicks, you can shop the best cooling sheets we could find for every budget!

-Don’t ruin your white sheets (& towels) with bleach, instead use our 8 easy steps to wash them right:
+Don’t ruin your sheets (& towels); instead, here’s 8 steps on how to wash whites without bleach:

 1. Wash your sheets at least once a week.